responsiblegunrights/responsiblegunrights.github.io/index.md

 # The Heart of the Problem

-The issue is that there are far too many people having guns who should not, when any reasonable person can very simply identify that they should not have a gun.
+The issue is that there are far too many people having guns who should not, when any reasonable person can very simply identify that those folks should not have a gun.

-The problem is that our society doesn't currently have a mechanism for making and applying that simple judgment call.
+The problem is that our society doesn't currently have a mechanism for applying that simple judgment call.

 The 2nd Amendment to the U.S. Constitution guides us to the answer.